lanl-ansi/PowerModelsGMD.jl/docs/README.md

 Building the documentation for PMsGMD is done with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).

-To preview the HTML output, run the following command:
+To preview the HTML output, run the following command from the project root folder:
 ```
-julia --color=yes make.jl
+julia --project=docs docs/make.jl
 ```
 After that documents can be viewed in `build/index.html`.